laurenashpole/inner-image-zoom/packages/react/README.md

 className | string | | Custom classname for styling the component. afterZoomIn | () => void | | Function to be called after zoom in.
 afterZoomOut | () => void | | Function to be called after zoom out.

+### Ref

+The `ref` prop forwards an object with the `container` (the root `figure` element) and `portal` DOM nodes. `portal` grants access to the zoomed image on touch devices when `fullscreenOnMobile` is set and is only available while the image is zoomed.
+When using with TypeScript, `InnerImageZoomRef` can be imported to use as a type argument with `useRef`.

 ### Sources